-Cash Discounting vs. Surcharging: What Merchants Need to Know
+Cash Discounting vs. Surcharging: What Merchants Need to Know.
+Save on Processing fees!

 With the costs of doing business continuing to rise, merchants are looking for flexible solutions to reduce their expenses.
 Some have turned to implementing cash discounting and surcharging programs to boost their bottom lines.
 While you’ve likely heard of these programs as their popularity has risen recently, you may be in the dark as to how they differ.
 In this article we explain exactly what cash discounting and surcharging are, the differences between the two, as well as the benefits and risks to consider.

 Cash discounting is when you offer a discount to customers who pay with cash.
 This can be done in one of two ways:

 Cash Discount You raise all of your prices to help with increasing business expenses, then offer a discount to customers paying with cash.
 Reverse Cash Discount You enact a policy to add a checkout fee on all purchases at your location, while offering a discount to customers who pay with cash.
 The checkout fee helps cover your increased business expenses, including credit card processing fees—greatly reducing or potentially eliminating those fees.